jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.7 FindFlightlineEdgePoints

-Identifies points along a flightline's edge in a LAS file..
+Identifies points along a flightline's edge in a LAS file.

 *Parameters*: